Santana Lopez: Season 4

 At the beginning of season six, Santana, Brittany and the rest of Glee Club alumni return to McKinley High School in "Homecoming".
 Along with Quinn and Brittany, she performs "Problem" by Ariana Grande in an attempt to recruit cheerleaders to join the revamped New Directions, currently being revived by Rachel.
 Their attempt got discouraged by Kitty, the current Cheerios captain and a former glee club member who is bitter with the alumni.
 Santana succeeds in persuading two twin cheerleaders to audition.
 She also performs "Take On Me" and "Home" with the alumni around the school.

 In "Jagged Little Tapestry", Santana and the alumni stick around for another week to help Rachel recruit for New Directions.
 After a sweet performance of "Hand In My Pocket" / "I Feel the Earth Move" with Brittany, Santana proposes and Brittany accepts.
 However, Kurt disagrees with their decision, but Santana insults him by telling him that Blaine broke off his proposal because Kurt is weird.

 Santana and Brittany then return in "What the World Needs Now" to deal with Santana's disapproving grandmother Alma – with whom she hasn't spoken since coming out as a lesbian.
 Brittany takes matters into her own hands and tries to invite Alma to the wedding, but Alma's prejudice is too strong and she rejects their engagement, and Brittany tells her off for doing so.
 Later the New Directions serenade them in an attempt to be invited to their upcoming wedding.
 She and Brittany are wed in a double ceremony with Kurt and Blaine, because Brittany wanted it that way, in the eighth episode "A Wedding".
-Before the ceremony, Sue arrives with Alma, who she has helped to realize that although she may not believe females should marry each other, family is the most important thing, leading her and Santana to reconcile.
+Before the ceremony, Sue arrives with Alma, who she has helped to realize that although she may not believe women should marry each other, family is the most important thing, leading her and Santana to reconcile.

 Santana and Brittany return briefly in the series finale "Dreams Come True" for a last performance with the rest of the Glee Cast.